armStrapTools/armStrap/README.md

 QuickStart
 ----------

+armStrap is configured via an ini file, from there, various part of the image creation can be configured.
+The default configuration of armStrap is to create a CubieTruck configuration using Ubuntu Vivid and mainline kernel on the first sd of the building computer (/dev/mmcblk0).

 * You need to be root to run this script
 * The following prerequisitions need to be installed
     * python3